uvarc/rc-website/content/userinfo/faq/ivy-faq.md

 Note: You do not need to request an HSVPN filter.
 Our team submits the request when provisioning you as a new user.

 ## Can I access the Internet from my VM?
 VMs run on a private, secure network and cannot reach outside Internet sources by default.
 PIs may request access to specific sites required for the project, subject to a security review by our team by submitting an [Ivy support ticket](https://www.rc.virginia.edu/form/support-request/).
+Access is limited to https domains only.
 We cannot guarantee that all domains can be accessed.

  - - -